-Why travel for dental work in Costa Rica?
+Why travel for dental treatment in Costa Rica?

 The cost of dental work in Costa Rica is the main reason people travel there, although the beautiful scenery and interesting history certainly help!
 Costa Rica dental costs for teeth implants and other procedures can be as much as 80% lower than in the UK.

 Costa Rica welcomed around 50,000 medical tourists in 2015.
 Around 80% of those came from the US and the majority were seeking cheap dental treatment and/or cosmetic surgery.
 Mexico is still the most popular dental tourism destination for Americans, but the number of international visitors to Costa Rica is growing each year as the country builds its reputation as a world-class medical and dental care destination.

 Some visitors choose Costa Rica because of its proximity to where they live, but many come from further away for the chance to have a holiday in addition to dental work.

 With many companies offering all-inclusive dental vacation packages in Costa Rica you can enjoy an extended break soaking up the sun while you recover from your dental work – and you don’t have the hassle of organising everything yourself.
 Of course the main draw is that you can enjoy all of this and still save on the cost of your dental treatment alone in the UK.

 Is it safe?

 This is a sensible question to ask before travelling anywhere for dental work.
 There are two aspects to consider: the safety of the dental work itself and your personal safety during your stay.

 First, remember that no experienced dentist anywhere in the world has a 100% success rate.
 Complications do happen from time to time but the best dentists are the ones that know how to (and are willing to) fix the problem.